Fast Forward Your Business with Inventory Management Best Practices for 2018

 Bundling is another popular method.
 Throw in the deadstock product to encourage sales of a complementary product.

 You might take a hit bundling the deadstock for almost next to nothing, but any uptick in sales should make up for the loss with your deadstock.
-Plus customers always love a not-to-be-repeated deal when they see one!
+And customers love a deal when they see one!

 Like any top ten list, this list isn’t exhaustive nor a magic pill to fast forward your business to the next level.